Hurt while working at sea? Leatherwood Law protects injured seamen

 You’ve served at sea.
 Now let us serve you.

-Focused on Maritime Injury: We know how to prove
+Focused on Maritime Injury: We know how to

-unseaworthiness, employer negligence, and vessel hazards.
+prove unseaworthiness, employer negligence, and vessel hazards.

-Gulf Coast Representation: From Houston to the Gulf,
+Gulf Coast Representation: From Houston to the

-we fight for injured maritime workers and their families.
+Gulf, we fight for injured maritime workers and their families.

-Results-Driven: You don’t pay us unless we win or
+Results-Driven: You don’t pay us unless we win

-settle your case.
+or settle your case.

-Respected Advocacy: We dig deep into vessel logs,
+Respected Advocacy: We dig deep into vessel

-maintenance records, crew statements, and employer conduct.
+logs, maintenance records, crew statements, and employer

 What to Do If You’re Injured as a Seaman

-Report the injury – Notify your supervisor or captain
+Report the injury – Notify your supervisor or

-and get it documented.
+captain and get it documented.

-Get medical help – Seek treatment onboard or evacuate
+Get medical help – Seek treatment onboard or

-if necessary.
+evacuate if necessary.
 Keep all records.

-Don’t sign anything – Don’t let your employer pressure
+Don’t sign anything – Don’t let your employer

-Call Leatherwood Law – We’ll review your case and
+Call Leatherwood Law – We’ll review your case

-help you take the right legal steps.
+and help you take the right legal steps.

 Seaman Injury FAQs